nikkiakali/chrome-job-tracker/README.md

 3. The form will be pre-filled with information scraped from the page.
 4. Fill in any additional details (like status or notes) and click **Save**.

-Alternatively, you can right-click anywhere on the page (or on a link to a job posting) and select **"Save job to tracker"** from the context menu for even faster saving.

 ### Viewing and Managing Jobs
-1. Click the extension icon to open the popup.
+1. Click the extension icon → **View Saved**.
-2. Click the **"View Saved"** button to see a list of all your applications.
-3. From the list, you can open the original job posting URL or delete an entry.
+2. Open job URLs or delete entries directly from the list.

 ## Configuration

-To configure the extension, right-click the extension icon and select "Options", or click the "Settings" link in the popup.
+Right-click the extension icon → Options (or click Settings in the popup).

 ### Resume Variants
-In the settings, you can list the different versions of your resume (e.g., "General", "Software Engineering Focused").
-This list will populate the "Resume Used" dropdown in the save form, helping you track which resume you've sent for each application.
+- Add resume versions (e.g., General, SWE-Focused).
+- These appear in the Resume Used dropdown when saving jobs.

 ### Webhook URL
-This is where the magic happens for automation and integration.
-By providing a webhook URL, the extension will send the details of every saved job as a `POST` request to your endpoint.
-This allows you to:
+Provide a webhook URL to send job data as a POST request.
+Examples:
--   Automatically add jobs to a Google Sheet.
+-   Add rows to Google Sheets
--   Create new entries in a Notion or Airtable database.
+-   Create entries in Notion or Airtable
+-   Trigger workflows in Zapier/Make
--   Trigger custom workflows and connect to AI services.
+-   Connect to AI services

 ## AI Integration via Webhooks

-Leverage the power of AI to enrich your job application data.
-The webhook feature is your gateway to connecting Job Tracker Pro with powerful AI models like Google's Gemini or xAI's Grok.
+Use webhooks to enrich saved job data with AI services like Google’s Gemini or xAI’s Grok.

-While you don't enter API keys directly into the extension, you can set up a simple backend service (like a Google Apps Script or a serverless function on Vercel/Netlify) to act as your webhook endpoint.
-This service can use your AI API keys to process and enhance the job data.
+You don’t enter API keys directly into the extension.
+Instead, set up a backend (e.g. Google Apps Script, Vercel, Netlify) to receive the job data and call AI APIs.

 ### Example Workflow

-1.  **Extension Sends Data**: When you save a job, the extension sends the job details (title, company, URL, etc.) to your configured webhook URL.
+1. **Extension Sends Data** → Job details (title, company, URL, notes) sent to your webhook.
-2.  **Your Service Receives Data**: Your backend service (e.g., a Google Apps Script) receives this data.
+2. **Your Service Receives Data** → Backend (e.g. Apps Script) processes payload.
-3.  **AI Enrichment**: Your service then calls an AI API (like Gemini).
-For example, you could ask the AI to:
+3. **AI Enrichment** → Call AI API to:
-    -   Summarize the job description from the URL.
+   - Summarize the job description
-    -   Extract key skills and requirements from the job post.
+   - Extract skills/requirements
-    -   Suggest keywords to include in your resume.
+   - Suggest resume keywords
-4.  **Store Enriched Data**: Finally, your service stores the original job data along with the AI-generated insights into your preferred database, like a Google Sheet, Airtable, or Notion page.
+4. **Store Enriched Data** → Save enriched job data in Google Sheets, Airtable, or Notion.

 This setup gives you complete control and flexibility to build powerful, AI-driven job tracking workflows.

+## What’s Next
+- Filtering & sorting by status, company, or date
+- Notifications for follow-ups
+- Chrome sync for better cross-device support
+- Dark mode + UI polish

+## About
+Built by [Natasha Akali](https://github.com/nikkiakali) — turning ideas into products that help people.